Yewspine/CustomCSS/README.md

 # CustomCSS
-All my css snipets are here
+All my css snipets related to Discord are here